 Goals are ALWAYS achievable just take a look at my client Cath, mum of 3 kids who now runs marathons.
 Also Sarah Mum of 5, yep 5 beautiful babies including twins that she birthed all naturally.
 Sarah just went for her first run along the beach this week and I now include wall balls and modified burpees in her sessions.

 All women regardless of their birth must get assessed by a Women’s health physio before commencing any exercise post birth, otherwise you could be making conditions worse.
-Then please see a Certified Pre and Post Natal Trainer who will work with your physio to give you the best outcomes possible.
+Then please see a Certified Pre and Post Natal Trainer who will work with your physio to give you the best outcomes possible to ensure your goals are achieved safely and effectively.